Text Language Translation Utility

 Both macros are configured to appear in the global macro palette.
 The global macro palette will appear when a key sequence is pressed, which in my setup is the function key F12.

-Now, pressing F12 brings up a small palette with two choices:
+Now, Pressing F12 brings up a small palette with two choices:

 Pressing the letter E will bring about the English-French translation, while pressing F will translate French to English.
 Simple.
 Here is what the translation output looks like: